ms606/How-Javascript-Works/README.md

 ## Section 6: OOP (Object oriented programming)
-Bringing together the data and its functionality into the single box called an object is the main focus in OOP,
+Bringing together the data and its functionality into the single box called an object is the main focus in OOP, orgranizing code into units is also called as OOP.
+A box containing information and operations that are suppose to refer to the same concept, these operation inside an object is called atributes or state.

 In FP: In FP, the data and behaviour is two differnet things and should be kept seperately